mamba-org/mamba/docs/source/developer_zone/dev_environment.rst

     task --list-all

-At the time of writing, the following tasks are avaiable:
+At the time of writing, the following tasks are available:

 .. code::